Product has been added to the basket

 Campaign to abolish slavery in the French colonies, 1847

-What is the problem?
+What was the problem?

 There are around 8,000 letters split across 19 volumes.
-Volumes 1-7 were conserved in the 1980s, but the remaining 12 letter volumes are still in their original format of cheap, guard-book bindings.
+Volumes 1-7 were conserved in the 1980s, but the remaining 12 letter volumes were still in their original format of cheap, guard-book bindings.
 Guard-books were a very common and economical way of collating loose papers, which would be pasted onto the page stumps inside.

 Letter book d